Here’s a Crockpot Vegetable Beef Soup to curl up with when you’re craving something cozy, comforting, and healthy too.

 - Sugar.
 A tiny pinch balances the acidity of the tomatoes.

 - Cook the onion in the skillet until softened.
-Add garlic and part of the broth to deglaze the pan.
-Once the broth reduces, transfer the mixture to the slow cooker.
+Deglaze the pan, then transfer the mixture to the slow cooker.

 - Add the vegetables.

-- Cook on low for 8 hours, until tender.
+- Cook vegetable beef soup on low for 8 hours, until the beef is tender.
 Stir in the peas, and serve hot with fresh parsley.
 ENJOY!

 - What Cut of Beef is Best for Vegetable Beef Soup?
 For this easy vegetable beef soup, I’ve found that purchasing a single piece of chuck roast is the best choice.
 It tenderizes perfectly during the slow cooking process, has lots of flavor, and you can cut it into equally-sized pieces for even cooking.